MarcinDev-web/project/packages/brand/README.md

 # @engine/brand

-**Centralized branding and visual identity for FORGE Worlds**
+**Centralized branding and visual identity for Forge World**

-This package contains all branding constants, color schemes, typography settings, watermark configurations, and logo assets used across FORGE Worlds.
+This package contains all branding constants, color schemes, typography settings, watermark configurations, and logo assets used across Forge World.

 ## 🎯 Purpose